DataDog/integrations-extras/data_runner/README.md

 ## Setup

 1. In your Datadog account, navigate to Dashboards.
-Select the dashboard that you would like to add the Game to, or [create a new dashboard](https://docs.datadoghq.com/dashboards/#new-dashboard).
+Select the dashboard that you would like to add the game to, or [create a new dashboard](https://docs.datadoghq.com/dashboards/#new-dashboard).

 2. In the dashboard, click **+Add Widgets** to the right of the dashboard title.
-Scroll to the right through the widgets, and then drag and drop the **The data runner** widget into the desired position on your dashboard.
+Scroll to the bottom to the "Apps" section, then drag and drop the **The data runner** widget into the desired position on your dashboard.
 Choose a metric you want the Data Runner to find, then click save.

 ## Support